HanGuo97/flute/README.md

 pip install -e . --no-build-isolation  # `--no-build-isolation` is optional
 ```

-Depending on the number of configurations to tune, this could take time in the order of hours.
+Depending on the number of configurations to tune, this could take time in the order of tens of minutes to hours.

 ### Step 2: Tune FLUTE on the new matrix shapes.